Alizmn/BreadCrumb-Express-React/README.md

 - In root directory enter `cd server`
 - Replace your JSON file with the sample there (or test as is!)
 - Install dependencies by `npm install`
-- Copy the `.env.example` and rename it to `.env` or run the code below in the project root:
+- Copy the `.env.example` and rename it to `.env` or run the code below:

 ```sh
 cp .env.example .env